TurboVega/agon512k/README.md

 <br>
 <br>
 ## emdAI% - Array index parameter
-This parameter is a 24-bit array index that is required by some routines, as specified below.
+This parameter is a 16-bit array index that is required by some routines, as specified below.
+The array index ranges from 0 to 65535 (&FFFF).
+See comments above about splitting large arrays.

 Usage: !emdAI% = <i>arrayindex</i>
 <br>
 <br>
 ## emdIS% - Array item size parameter
 This parameter is a 16-bit array item size that is required by some routines, as specified below.
+The item size ranges from 1 to 256
+(&100).
+See comments above about splitting large arrays.

 Usage: !emdIS% = <i>itemsize</i>
 <br>